 There are things happening with the Yakima Valley Quilters' Guild so you better get on board!
-Be sure to go to our NEWSLETTER & EVENTS page for information on our Block of the Month or also known as Lotto Block as well as a workshop at our February 19th meeting.
+Be sure to go to our NEWSLETTER & EVENTS page for information on our Block of the Month or also known as Lotto Block June 4th meeting.
 NEW!!!
-Block of the Month, February Workshop to learn to make beautiful brooches and a new CHALLENGE!
+Block of the Month, October class with Marsha McCloskey and more!

 We now have a Facebook page under Yakima Valley Quilters' Guild.
 Go to the page and click "Like" and you will get our posts on your Facebook page.
 You can post pictures of your projects and/or comments.